 - The independents….well, they’re a varied bunch.
-Some of them are having a real and positive impact, others are just as slimy as the main parties.
+Some of them are having a real and positive impact and deserve to be respected and listened to.
+Others are just as slimy as the main parties.

 Anyway…that’s about it.
 Irish political parties.
 Don’t expect much from them and you can’t be disappointed in them.
 But if you hope for good things for Ireland, this lot aren’t going to be bringing you good news either.

 The apparent sudden realization among Brexiteers that the NI/ROI border is a problem is sad but not terribly surprising.
 NI didn’t feature as an issue in the Brexit campaign and any initial questions about the issue were waved away with dismissive comments.
 Now, in the run up to the December summit, the UK govt and various UKIP and Tory MEPs and MPs are out in force condemning Ireland’s view that there has not been “sufficient progress” on the NI/ROI border.

 Of course when asked what the UK’s plan actually is, there are stupid statements like “well we don’t want a border there so if Ireland and the EU want one it’s their problem“.
 Plus there’s a strong and rather nasty undercurrent of indignation that the UK might not get its way because the Irish want something else – a real “who the f*ck do they think they are?” reaction.

 Yeah, that red bit on Ireland is in the UK too!

 Now whatever about the nastier UKIP and Tory Brexiteers, there’s still a real problem on both sides of the Irish sea and we’re seeing the impact of it in this context more than normally.